7RU7H/CTFs/TryHackMe/Markdown/EnterpriseV2/EnterpriseV2-Helped-Through.md

 ![1000](cmetoasty.png)

 ![1080](kerberoast.png)
-`littleredbucket`; HTTP/LAB-DC; bitbucket - also bitbucket is a member of sensitive-account
+`liTTLeredbucket`; HTTP/LAB-DC; bitbucket - also bitbucket is a member of sensitive-account

 Both nik and bitbucket have similar share access
 ![1000](bbsmbshares.png)